LBL-EESA/TECA/paper.md

 efficient, and scalable methods are required to detect and analyze climatalogical extremes in this data.

+# Summary
+TECA is a parallel infrastructure for climate analytics designed specifically for detecting and analyzing extreme climatological events in global climate
+    simulation ensembles using DOE HPC supercomputing platforms such as the Cray systems run by NERSC, ANL, LANL, and ORNL.

+TECA been proven to run at massive scales and is regularly used at concurrencies exceeding thousands of compute nodes and hundreds of thousands of CPU cores.
+TECA makes use of MPI for for inter-node parallelizm and can use threads  and accelerators such as GPU's through technologies such as CUDA, OpenCL, OpenMP, and SYCL where available for fine grained on node parallelism.

 # Design and Implementation
+TECA is designed around a pipeline concept where pipeline stages implement specific functions such as execution control, I/O, data transformation, feature detection, and so on.
 TECA contains a collection of highly optimized I/O , computer vision, machine learning, and general purpose numerical analysis algorithms that can be easily connected together to construct new climate analysis applications.
-TECA is designed around a pipeline concept where pipeline stages implement specific functions such as execution control, I/O, data transformation, feature detection, and so on.

 The pipeline abstraction enables the separation of analysis, I/O, and execution control concerns.
-This separation of concerns is a key to the system's flexibility, reusibility and to putting scalable, high performance computing methods into the hands of climate scientists, who are not always HPC experts.
-For instance the reuse of execution control and I/O components enables a climate to focus on implementing the analysis particular to their specific use cases without a deep knowledge of HPC, parallel programming, or parallel I/O techniques.
+This separation of concerns is a key to the system's flexibility, reusibility and lowers the bariers to the application of scalable, high performance computing methods in climate analytics.
+For instance the reuse of execution control and I/O components enables a scientists to focus on implementing the analysis particular to their specific use cases without a deep knowledge of HPC, parallel programming, or parallel I/O techniques.

-The core I/O capabilities are leverage MPI independent and collective I/O either directly or indirectly through MPI, HDF5, and NetCDF.
+The core I/O capabilities leverage MPI independent and collective I/O either directly or indirectly through MPI, HDF5, and NetCDF.
 The core execution control components of TECA are written in C++ using techgnologies such as MPI, C++ threads, OpenMP, and CUDA.
 Support currently exists for a diverse set of execution patterns including map reduce over time; map reduce over space and time; and single program multiple data (SPMD) distributed data parallel patterns.

 <!--
 TECA provides a framework for parallel execution where the units of work, the